jhflemos/terraform-modules/README.md

 ## 📦 Module Overview

-Each module lives under `modules/` (or similar), and follows this structure:
+Each module lives under `application/` or `functions/`, and follows this structure:

 ```
 terraform-modules/